U-M to offer 'Grandmother Tree Walk' tours at Nichols Arboretum throughout 2017

 "Trees have long been one of the ways people mark the passage of time, so linking our trees with special events in the university or world history at the time they were planted is especially apropos," Grese said.

-Grandmother Tree Walk maps are available at the Washington Heights and Geddes Road entrances to the Arboretum and at Matthaei Botanical Gardens.
+Grandmother Tree Walk maps are available at the Washington Hts. and Geddes Rd. entrances to the Nichols Arboretum and at Matthaei Botanical Gardens.
 Maps are also available online, along with a story map of the walk.
+Image courtesy University of Michigan Matthaei Botanical Gardens and Nichols Arboretum.